Is Portugal's Golden Visa Still Worth It in 2026? An Honest Answer

 It is right for you if you are planning three, five, ten years out.
 The investors who get the most out of Portugal are not the ones in a rush.
 They are the ones building optionality — a Plan B for their family, a hedge against political risk at home, a long-horizon path to a second passport for their children.

 It is right for you if you understand that this is now a permanent residency play first, and a citizenship play second.
-Under the proposed ten-year rule, the realistic plan is: five years to permanent residency, then potentially another five to citizenship.
-Permanent residency itself delivers most of the practical benefits — Schengen access, the right to live and work in Portugal, no minimum stay obligation — and is the milestone you should anchor your decision on.
+Under the new ten-year baseline for most non-EU applicants, the realistic plan is: build toward permanent residency first, then treat citizenship as a longer-horizon second step.
+Permanent residency itself delivers most of the practical benefits — Schengen access, the right to live and work in Portugal, and a more stable residence position — and is the milestone you should anchor your decision on.

 It is the wrong product for you if any of the following apply: you need the capital back inside five years; you were only ever interested in the real-estate angle; you are unwilling to coordinate immigration counsel and tax counsel together; or your decision rests entirely on getting a Portuguese passport on a guaranteed five-year timeline.
 That last one is the most important.
 Build the plan around residency.
 Treat citizenship as the upside.